paramarco/Dolph/Configuration/README.md

     --privileged \
     dolph-container /bin/bash

-# Start Docker Container with X11 Supporton the VPS as soon as it is registered
+# Start Docker Container with X11 Support on the VPS as soon as it is registered

 sudo docker run \
     --entrypoint /usr/local/bin/entrypoint.sh \